leovanalphen/monitorbuddy/README.md

-# Monitor Buddy — Cross-Platform Monitor Control
+# MonitorBuddy — Cross-Platform Monitor Control

 Monitorbuddy (`mbuddy`) is a command-line tool to **read and change** monitor settings via **DDC/CI over the Realtek HID** (as used by Gigabyte/AORUS OSD Sidekick and similar monitor software).
 It is open-source and extensible for other vendors.